CalvinWill/Innordle/README.md

 Longshot.
 Shoot for the stars!

 ### Appearance (Listed in order of importance):
-- Add logo
+- Add logo -> Complete
 - Add background to arrows
 - Do something about the profile pictures
 - Add victory screen
-- Change font size when box is too small
+- Change font size when box is too small -> Complete
 - Add tooltips on hover
 - Create transparent textures for behind squares
-- Make search bar look nicer
+- Make search bar look nicer / remove autofill
 - Add favicon
 - Find a better font
 - Create stylized shading for background image